 - Do not add to indoor air pollution.
 Do not use anything that burns, such as candles, incense, fireplaces, cigarettes or gas stoves.
 Avoid frying or broiling when cooking.
 Do not vacuum.

 - Do not rely on masks or bandanas for protection.
-Not all masks are effective and can provide a false sense of protection.
-An “N95” respirator, properly worn, can offer some protection.
+Not all masks are effective and can provide a false sense of protection from smoke.
+An “N95” respirator, properly worn, can offer some protection but may be in short supply.
+Masks and face coverings help reduce transmission of COVID-19, but do not protect against smoke.

 - Maintain healthy behaviors.
 Drink lots of water; Eat balanced meals; Exercise indoors; Don’t smoke; Listen to your body and contact a healthcare provider if you are experiencing symptoms of smoke irritation.